Jacklu0831/Wake-Word-Detection/README.md

 A terminal program that uses DRNN to detect the wake word "activate" from input audio stream.
 The program was written in Keras with TensorFlow backend and trained on Google Colab T4 GPU.
 I used FFmpeg to format the audio files.

-See [Resources](#Resources) for the blogs and code fragments that assisted me in making this project.
+See [resources](#Resources) for the blogs and code fragments that assisted me in making this project.
 In the `model` directory, `general_model.h5` was trained on 4000 audio samples from speakers with varied accents and tones.
-However, maybe it's with my accent or weird background noises, the general model was not robust enough for my use.
-Therefore, I recorded, formatted, and synthesized my own training data then further trained the general model for my own use.
-The end result `my_model.h5` was deployed with `real_time_detection.py` and was both qualitatively and quantitatively evaluated.
-Check out the video below for qualitative demo and the [performance](#Performance) section for quantitative measures of the models.
+However, maybe it's due to my accent or weird background noises, the general model was not accurate enough for me.
+Therefore, I recorded, formatted, and synthesized my own training data and further trained the general model for my own use.
+The end result `my_model.h5` was deployed with `real_time_detection.py` and I evaluated qualitatively and quantitatively.
+Check out the video below for qualitative demo and the [performance](#Performance) section for quantitative measures.

----

 ## Demo/Result